ramiro-uziel/FlexASIO-Fluent/README.md

 ### Download
 [Releases page](https://github.com/ramiro-uziel/FlexASIO-Fluent/releases/)

+### Compatibility
+This overwrites the registry entry made by FlexASIO GUI on install.
+This means that if you open a DAW or any other software that can call to open a configuration GUI, it will open this one.
+If you want to revert to FlexASIO GUI, uninstall this first.

 ### About
 I have been using FlexASIO for my music production needs, configuring it with [flipswitchingmonkey's editor](https://github.com/flipswitchingmonkey/FlexASIO_GUI).
 I wanted to add additional features and implement a modern user interface, including dark mode support.
 My main goal was to create an editor that would look and feel like a native Windows 11 application while maintaining the usability of the original FlexASIO GUI.

 I wanted to have a balance between keeping it lightweight and making it simple to develop.
-Although Tauri appeal is for cross-platform development, I think it produced a decently native-feeling Windows application.
+Although Tauri's appeal is for cross-platform development, I think it produced a decently native-feeling Windows application.

 Built with [Tauri](https://v2.tauri.app/) and [SvelteKit](https://svelte.dev/).
 Not possible without components from [Fluent Svelte](https://fluent-svelte.vercel.app/).